CommonAccord/Site-Org/Doc/Adroit/Adroit_Employment_Agt_Terms.01.md

 24.1.0.sec=After the Employment is terminated, the Employee must not without first obtaining the written consent of the Employer, (i) for: a period of six months; or if that period is unenforceable, three months, (ii) in the area of: New South Wales; or if that area is unenforceable, Sydney:

-24.1.1.sec=solicit, canvass approach or accept an approach from any person with a view to obtain the custom of that person in a business that is the same or similar to the business of the Employer if that person was at any time during the 12 months prior to the termination, a client of the Employer in the part or parts of the business of the Employer related to the Employee’s role with the Employer;
+24.1.1.sec=solicit, canvass approach or accept an approach from any person with a view to obtain the custom of that person in a business that is the same or similar to the business of the Employer if that person was at any time during the 12 months prior to the termination, a client of the Employer in the part or parts of the business of the Employer related to the Employee's role with the Employer;

 24.1.2.sec=induce or seek to induce any person who was at any time while the Employee is employed by the Employer, an employee, officer, contractor or agent of the Employer to leave the employment f the Employer or to terminate or to not renew any contract with the Employer;